Jacob Barker: Career

 He went to New York at the age of 16, engaged in trade, and soon amassed a considerable fortune.
 In May 1811, he hired Connecticut native Fitz-Greene Halleck, who remained in his employ for twenty years.
 Early in the War of 1812 he was instrumental in securing a loan of $5,000,000 for the national government.

 In 1815, he founded the Exchange Bank of New York.
 He was a member of the New York State Senate in 1816, serving alongside Peter R. Livingston and Darius Crosby and representing the Southern District, which consisted of Dutchess, Kings, New York, Putnam, Queens, Richmond, Rockland, Suffolk and Westchester counties.

-Subsequently, he became interested in many other large financial institutions in the city, including the Life and Fire Insurance Company, on the failure of which in 1826 he, with a number of others, was arrested on a charge of conspiracy to defraud.
+Subsequently, he became interested in many other large financial institutions in the city, including the New York Life and Fire Insurance Company, on the failure of which in 1826 he, with a number of others, was arrested on a charge of conspiracy to defraud.
 At first he acted as his own lawyer, however, eventually eminent attorneys Benjamin F. Butler and Thomas Addis Emmet (1764–1827) were counsels for his defense.
 The jury disagreed on the first trial and convicted Barker on the second trial; but an appeal was granted and the indictment was finally quashed.